-During this reporting period covering 6 to 19 October 2020, DTM, with funding from the European Union and the US Bureau of Population, Refugees, and Migration, collected information relating to mobility restrictions both within Iraq as well as at Points of Entry (PoEs).
+During this reporting period covering 22 September to 5 October 2020, DTM, with funding from the European Union and the US Bureau of Population, Refugees, and Migration, collected information relating to mobility restrictions both within Iraq as well as at Points of Entry (PoEs).
 These restrictions include limitations on mobility across governorates as well as on commercial and trade activity, curfews, government and residency office operating hours, and legal regulations.
-An overview of the statuses of 30 PoEs can be found in Annex 1: 7 were reported as fully closed, 12 were partially open, 10 were open for commercial traffic only, and 1 was fully open.
+An overview of the statuses of PoEs can be found in Annex 1: 7 were reported as closed, 12 were partially open, and 11 were open for commercial traffic only.

-Additionally, on 13 October, DTM collected information on health measures as well as additional details about movement restrictions at selected operating PoEs.
+Additionally, on 29 September, DTM collected information on health measures as well as additional details about movement restrictions at selected operating PoEs.
 These include Ibrahim Al-Khalil (Iraq-Turkey), Fishkhabour (Iraq-Syria), and Bashmagh (Iraq-Iran).
 Changes in health measures and movement restrictions from the previous round of data collection are detailed where appropriate.